lkmcl37/Chinese-Word-Segmenter/README.md

 # Word Scoring and Feedback Mechanism
 This segmenter identifies word boundaries by estimating and comparing the score values of all possible word alternatives (possible segmentation solutions).

-During segmentation process, the score of a word alternative Wi is calculated as follows:
+During segmenting process, the score of a word alternative Wi is calculated as follows:

              score = C(Wi, Wi-1)*[(base)^length]

 Where C(Wi, Wi-1) is the co-occurrence frequency of Wi and its precursor Wi-1, length is the word length of Wi, base is an experiment value measured by trial and error analysis.

-Moreover, considering the possibility that Wi and Wi-1 may not appear adjacently in training data, the score of Wi can be calculated as follows in case C (Wi, Wi-1) does not exist:
+Moreover, if C(Wi, Wi-1) does not exist in training data, that the score of Wi is measured as follows:

-            score = Cwi/(base)^length
+            score = freq/(base)^length

-Where Cwi and length are the frequency and word length of Wi respectively.
+Where freq and length are the frequency and word length of Wi respectively.

 After word scoring, the score value of Wi will be adjusted by adding a feedback value.
 The measurement of feedback value is as same as word scoring, but with Wi-1 replaced by Wi and Wi replaced by Wi+1.
 Finally, the word alternative with the highest score will be accepted as the segmentation result.

 #Performance